stefano-meschiari/latex2exp/README.md

 ### The translation is incorrect/Why is this not a proper R package?

 The script, at the present stage, is just a quick hack to let me use LaTeX formulas in my scripts.
-Therefore, it currently does not handle lots and lots of correct LaTeX formulas.

 At some point, I will rewrite this with more sound code and share it as an R package.
 Stay tuned, and feel free to file bugs.